JonD07/ros2_tutorial/README.md

 # ROS2 Workshop
 This repo provides a walk-through for the ROS2 Workshop.
+The slides for the workshop can be found [here](https://docs.google.com/presentation/d/16l8FBTwdDo79FANmzRIPsMCFvNq-8jPfQ0DPoVmW-qQ/edit?usp=sharing).

-These instructions are designed by someone with access to the Isengard server on the Colorado School of Mines campus but can also be used with a locally installed version of ROS2.
+These instructions are designed for someone with access to the Isengard server on the Colorado School of Mines campus but can also be used with a locally installed version of ROS2.
 Following these steps should set one up to use ROS2 on Isengard with Gazebo.
-If you would like to run ROS locally, then please follow the [install instructions](https://docs.ros.org/en/foxy/Installation.html) from the ros.org.
+If you would like to run ROS locally, then please follow the [install instructions](https://docs.ros.org/en/foxy/Installation.html) from ros.org.
 Note that we are using ROS 2 Foxy Fitzroy on Ubuntu 20.04.

 ## Setting-up Basic ROS2 Workspace
 We will first create a workspace.
 Everything in ROS2 is done in what is called a workspace.
 A workspace is a directory (folder) where we store source code, build ROS2 packages, and run ROS2 nodes.